What is Goal Tracking?

 Main Features

-• Sort Functionality Sort by target date or priority in the book list to quickly find books with approaching deadlines or high priority.
+- Sort Functionality Sort by target date or priority in the Catalog to quickly find books with approaching deadlines or high priority.

 How to Use (3 Steps)

-3. Step 3: Check Progress in the Book List Open the book list to see three new columns: "Target Date", "Priority", and "Status".
+- Step 3: Check Progress in the Catalog Open the Catalog to see three new columns: "Target Date", "Priority", and "Status".
 The status is automatically color-coded.

 Progress Status Criteria